|

 JCB India Limited

 JCB is one of the leading earthmover manufacturing company in India.
 JCB and its charity organization LBCT has been actively engaged in community development works, even before the CSR was mandated in India.
 JCB-LBCT has been working on quality education, women empowerment, livelihood and improving civic services in the community in and around its plant locations in Ballabgarh, Jaipur and Pune.
-TTC has conduced impact and need assessment and also developed strategy program for the next five years.
-Apart, TTC has been working with JCB-LBCT team for improving their capacities for bringing effectiveness in their programs.

 The Millennium Alliance